 – the duty is not part of the employer’s regular business

 – the employee provides his own tools or equipment

 – the occupation is a specialist without any supervision

 It is important to note that if the employer’s instructions to the worker do not include how, where, when to work then the working relationship is considered to be an independent contractor.
 This is very important in relation to the local, state and federal taxes.
 The IRS also puts some degree of independence and control of the employees that the businessmen hire in three categories: behavioral control, financial control and the kind of relationship that both parties enter.

 Why All This Information Matter

 For obvious reasons, employers are held financially responsible if employees make mistakes.
-Often times, when a worker is negligent with his or her actions and these result to dangerous situations, the company may get served.
-In fact, there are sections on the civil code that clearly states if one of the employee is negligent during the transaction of any agency or business, the wrongful acts that were committed by the worker, as long as this is within the scope of the employment, pretty much opens the business and makes it quite prone to financial liability.
+Often times, when a worker is negligent with his or her actions and these result in dangerous situations, the company may get served.
+In fact, there are sections on the civil code that clearly states if one of the employees is negligent during the transaction of any agency or business, the wrongful acts that were committed by the worker, as long as this is within the scope of the employment, pretty much opens the business and makes it quite prone to financial liability.
 It really does not matter if the employer had nothing to do with what the employee did.
 Because the former is the owner, then he can still be held liable by the party that had been injured.